| (VICUS.COM (23 March 2000) -- Complementary

 study without individualized patient assessment and in the absence of

+input by the patients or a music therapist.
 Patients were assigned to either a control group (chiropractic

 treatment) or a treatment group (music therapy and chiropractic